Holland–Dozier–Holland

 Holland-Dozier-Holland, often abbreviated as H-D-H, was a songwriting and production team consisting of Lamont Dozier and brothers Brian and Eddie Holland.
 The trio wrote, arranged and produced many songs that helped define the Motown sound in the 1960s.
 During their tenure at Motown Records from 1962 to 1967, Dozier and Brian Holland were the composers and producers for each song, and Eddie Holland wrote the lyrics and arranged the vocals.
 Their most celebrated productions were singles for the Four Tops and the Supremes, including 10 of the Supremes' 12 US No. 1 singles, including "Baby Love", "Stop!
 In the Name of Love", and "You Keep Me Hangin' On".
 Their legal representative entity was known as Holland–Dozier–Holland Productions, Inc. or HDHP.

-From 1969 to 1972, due to a legal dispute with Motown, they did not write material under their own names, but instead used the collective pseudonym "Edythe Wayne".
+From 1969 to 1972, due to a legal dispute with Motown, they did not write material under their own names, but instead used the collective pseudonym "Staff".
+Contrary to popular opinion, "Edythe Wayne" was actually Brian Holland's future wife, who also had great songwriting talents.
 When the trio left Motown, they continued to work as a production team (with Eddie Holland being added to the producer credits), and as a songwriting team, until 1973.

 The trio was inducted into the Songwriters Hall of Fame in 1988 and the Rock and Roll Hall of Fame in 1990.